 - Sleep disorders

-If untreated, Diabesity will eventually lead to death.
+If untreated, diabesity can eventually lead to death.

 You are probably aware of the health risks of both obesity and diabetes.
 If you are overweight or obese, you know you are at increased risk of developing Diabesity.
 This probably frightens you on some level, yet you know you can’t do anything about it.
 After all, it’s not as if you haven’t tried to lose weight — many, many times.